TaliMotzkin/Automatic-E4-download/README.md

 ##9 'SCL_Average_Norm' - making statistical calculations for SCL binary and milticlass files.
 The calculations are: Kurtosis, Skewnwss, Mean, Median, Standart-Deviation.
 Now there is new_notes_2 updated with all the data.

+##10 'Kestrel Measures' - to each subject, calculate the averages of the meteorological conditions by the right time and date.
+The measures are: Wind speed (m/s), Real humidity (%), Air Temprature (celsius), Globe Temprature (celsius).
+Now there is new_notes_4 (new_notes_3 was cleaned manually) updated with all the data.